mivashchenko/security-monitoring/README.md

 ## Messages table

 ### Toolbar
-- search through messages
+- Search messages
-- filters
+- Filter messages
-- columns visibility
+- Toggle column visibility

 ### Table Functionality
 - Displays all messages
 - Efficient handling of large datasets
 - Real-time updates

+All the messages are filtered/sorted on the client side.
+The messages are fetched from the server and then filtered/sorted on the client side.
+The messages are updated in real-time using web sockets.

 ## Development Challenges & Solutions
 The messages table was one of the most interesting yet challenging parts of the project.
 Initially, I considered using data virtualization, but I ultimately opted for pagination due to memory issues with real-time updates.